From Council Chambers To Nightclubs: Familiar NJ Faces Among 39 Charged In Mob Gambling Ring

 Caught up in the crossfire was Prospect Park Councilman Anand Shah accused of managing poker games and sportsbook operations as part of the criminal enterprise, Platkin said.
 Operating under him, according to Platkin, were five subagents, including Michael Khoury, who works at the Madd Hatter in Hoboken, and Issa Sebahie, the father of Alex Sebahie, a Paramus wrestling star who was killed in a car crash on New Year's Day 2019.

-Both Khoury and Sebahie, along with John Capone, Robert Filippini, and Jahed Ali acted as sportsbook subagents for Shah, Platin said.
+Both Khoury and Sebahie, along with John Capone, Robert Filippini, and Jahed Ali acted as sportsbook subagents for Shah, Platkin said.

 Earlier this year, Khoury made headlines for booking Sean Kingston to perform at Madd Hatter to celebrate his birthday.